benchmark-solutions/methadone/README.markdown

     });

-You need only apply this annotation once, in any methadone code block;
+You need only apply this annotation once, in any annotated code block;
 once set, all modules and classes in all scripts will be treated strictly.
 In strict mode, dependencies must be declared explicitly with the Import annotation:

-    methadone(function() {
+    annotated(function() {

         Strict: true;